3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;      <span class="rojo">G</span>
 &nbsp;Don't stay there like a fool
 &nbsp;    <a class="magentaDom">F#7</a>       <span class="rojo">F</span>
-&nbsp;And break it all
+&nbsp;And Break It All
-&nbsp;                Em            <a class="magentaDom">B7</a>      -clave de Em &nbsp;You listen me, break it all
+&nbsp;                Em            <a class="magentaDom">B7</a>      -clave de Em &nbsp;You listen me, Break It All
 &nbsp;                E    E7   E6   E      -clave de E &nbsp;Before getting tired
 &nbsp;                E    E7   E6   E